lipefl/swade-tools/README.md

 6. Shows a button to Reroll with a Benny in every roll.
 And shows a critical failure message (hiding the benny button in this case)
 7. Weapons and Powers show a dialog box instead of sending to chat directly.
 They also count shots and power points automatically (can be disabled in module settings)
 8. Weapons and Powers auto-detect when targets are selected, showing hit, raise with a button to roll damage and apply wounds.
-9. Translation support (English, Portuguese BR, Spanish, Italian and German available)
+9. Translation support (English, Portuguese BR, Spanish, Italian, Catalan and German available)
 10. DiceSoNice Support (with benny animations)

 ## v1.1.0